How To Do Smith Machine Military Press

-Primary muscle involved is the front or anterior head and the upper chest but the lateral head also gets worked in this exercise.
+The primary muscle involved is the front or anterior head of the shoulder and the upper chest, but the lateral head also gets worked in this exercise.

 Smith Machine Military Press is a safer alternative to the traditional Standing Shoulder Press because you do not have to stabilise the weight as much.

 Smith Machine Military Press How To